|

 said Imrahil.
 "Come!"

 Haldir threw all his weight at the door.
-It creaked but did not

-few feet and ran at it.
+and ran at it.

 This time the lock gave way.
 The door swung open and Haldir staggered

+his shoulder, looked around.
 The room was empty.
-But he could not shake the feeling that there
+But he could

-was someone else in the building with him.
+not shake the feeling that there was someone else in the building

 "Eowyn!" he cried, "Eowyn!"
-But there was
+There was no

-no response.
-"Oh gods, where is she?"
+response.
+"Oh Valar, where is she?"

-He opened the inner door and looked into the shopnothing.
+He opened the inner door and looked into the shop.
+Nothing.

 There was something on the stairsa shape, a shadowhe